Breeding Location:

 General

-Great Horned Owl: Large owl with dark brown, gray-brown mottled upperparts and dark barred underparts.
-Head has distinct ear tufts and rufous facial disk.
-Throat and upper breast are white and may have heavy dark spots.
-Sexes are similar.
+Great Horned Owl: Very large owl with dark brown, gray-brown mottled upperparts and dark barred underparts; distinct ear tufts and rufous facial disk; throat and upper breast are white and may have dark spots.
+Sexes are similar but female is larger.
 Northern birds are paler and grayer.
+Feeds primarily on rodents, but also waterfowl, and occasionally amphibians and reptiles.
+Strong, silent, direct, flap and glide flight.

 Range and Habitat

-Great Horned Owl: Found throughout the forests of North, Central, and South America, from the Arctic to the Straits of Magellan.
+Great Horned Owl: Commonly found throughout the forest habitats of North, Central, and South America, ranging from the Arctic regions of Canada to the Straits of Magellan.
 Preferred habitats include coniferous, mixed, and deciduous woodlands, areas along cliffs and rocky canyons, and forest openings.

 Breeding and Nesting